In this section, you will learn about noise, including:

 These metrics are computed in existing aircraft noise computer programs.

-Another metric used in supplemental noise analysis but not computed in existing aircraft noise computer programs is
+Another metric used in supplemental noise analysis is